CMS Continues to Evaluate Ophthalmic Office-Based Surgery Reimbursement

 Why Was Office-Based Surgery Reimbursement Not in the Final Rule?

-Opposing comments were mostly from those with a financial interest in the facility setting.
+A transition to a new setting is disruptive and controversial.
+When cataract surgery transitioned from hospitals to ASCs, there was backlash and opposition.
+Office-based surgery is facing the same opposition with claims to detract progress.
 Their claims are outlined below.
 In all, we have answers to their concerns, and in time, the movement will bear that out.

 |Detractor Claims||The Facts|